SteveStedman/SqlForensics/README.md

 had been hacked 7 months ago and people had stolen credit cards.
 Is there a way that you can know for sure that no modifications were made to your SQL Server during that hacking event.

+##Who
+Do you work for a public company.
+Chance are that due to regulatory changes and personal liabiality associated with cybercrime negligence your CEO in the next year or two will be requiring much higher levels of accountability on the data forensics.
+Back to the question of "Do you know what has changed in the database?"

+##Features
++ Tracking database configuration changes (ie sp_configure)
++ Tracking of the adding of users Users
++ Tracking the adding or modification of Stored Procedures
++ Tracking the adding or modification of Functions

 ##To Do
 + Tracking of who changed what and when